djetelina/IdiotechDiscordBot/readme.md

 * Don't collect any longterm user information (not even chat logs)
 * Make your code readable by humans
 * Document if you can
+* Use pep8 with 120 max-length (PyCharm recommended)

 ## Request a feature